Jayu8/OperatingSystemsLinux/README.md

-Diffrent concepts in Operating systems are tried and tested.
+Diffrent concepts in Operating systems are tried and tested in Ubuntu OS.